Dasharo/lvfs-setup-experimental/README.md

 ## Uploading firmware

-> Note: firmware upload seems to be broken (see below)
+> Note: firmware upload is broken (see below)

 Log in as newly created user and head to `Firmware -> Upload new`.
+Unfortunately, firware upload is broken and firmware files are never processed by worker processes.
+As firmware files aren't processed anyway, you may select any file to upload (doesn't have to be firmware image).

-You can select any file for upload, doesn't have to be an actual firmware image, use `Embargoed` as remote.
+When uploading select `Embargoed` as remote.

-Unfortunately, firmware upload is not working properly, or rather accessing of uploaded firmware is not working, as actual firmware files are put into Docker's
-volume:
+After upload you can see files being placed in Docker volume:

 ```shell
 tree /var/lib/docker/volumes/lvfs-3mdeb_lvfs_data/_data